flyfj/VisionToolbox/README.md

-# common utilies for computer vision and machine learning
+# common utilities for computer vision and machine learning